sbecker/machine-learning/linear-algebra.md

 ## Matrix Addition

 You add the elements at each position.
-You can only add matrixes of the same size and shape:
+You can only add matrices of the same size and shape:
 ```
 | 1 0 |   | 4 0.5 |   | 5 0.5 |
 | 2 5 | + | 2   5 | = | 4  10 |